 How to do the real Norway winter travel in 5 days (or more!)

-This 5 days itinerary works out best for the winter travel in Norway.
-It’s perfect for the New Year’s Eve or Christmas break or just any type of winter holidays.
+This 5 days Norway winter itinerary is perfect for the New Year’s Eve or Christmas break or just any type of winter holidays.
 We tried to balance the peaceful stay in nature with some outdoor winter adventures and exploring some beautiful places.
 As a bonus, they happen to be off-season in the winter, which basically means – the best time eva’.

 You can switch things around and adjust them to your needs, but I wanted to give you some ideas on the best places to visit in Norway in winter, especially when you start your trip from Oslo.